emmaMonty/Verilog/piano/README.md

-This project is an audio sythinzer using the bayas 3 board with using the audio pmod.
+This project is an audio sythinzer using the basys 3 board with using the audio pmod.